lara-press/docs/filters.md

 <a name="filters-in-service-providers"></a>
 ## Using Filters in Service Providers

-Easily hook into Wordpress's filters.
+Easily hook into WordPress' filters.

-Instead of creating a function then calling that function inside of Wordpress's [`add_filter`](https://developer.wordpress.org/reference/functions/add_filter/) function, simply access it through the service container and use a callback.
+Instead of creating a function then calling that function inside of WordPress' [`add_filter`](https://developer.wordpress.org/reference/functions/add_filter/) function, simply access it through the service container and use a callback.

 Let's say we've created a service provider specifically for theme functions.
 We'll filter `the_content` output by using the `the_content` filter.